davidpsharp/baby/README-windows.md

 1. Download `baby.zip` from the latest release
 2. Extract the zip file to a location of your choice
-3. Double-click `baby-bundled.exe` to run the simulator
+3. Double-click `baby.exe` to run the simulator

 The executable includes its own Java Runtime Environment (JRE), so you don't need to install Java separately.